Offers

 Bookability

 Section titled “Bookability”An Active offer is not necessarily bookable by customers.
-The bookable() query scope filters to offers that are both Active AND have a departure date at least 5 days in the future.
+The bookable() query scope filters to offers that are Active, have a departure date at least 5 days in the future, AND are not covered by an active stop sale on their tour.

 Constant: Offer::BOOKING_LEAD_TIME_DAYS = 5